cmbrown89/data_analysis_pipeline/README.md

 # Running the "original SOS notebook"
 The "original" SOS notebook container was built with dockerfiles contained in folders data_sci_notebook_docker_container_r_341 and sos_notebook_docker_container_r_341.

-# Running the sos notebooik with R v.
+# Running the sos notebook with R v.
 3.5.1
 To access the SOS notebook container using R v.
 3.5.1, you can use sos_notebook_docker_container_r_351 and data_sci_notebook_docker_container_r_351.